 I STILL don’t know what the side stories about Merritt’s western town and the various rockabilly band tales were about or what relevance that had.
 There was a good bit of what seemed like superfluous details.
 Maybe I just missed the point.

-The hard-hitting part of the story were the various statements made by witnesses like Merritt, Heironimus, DeAtley and Radford that shed light on Patterson and his life.
+The hard-hitting part of the story was the various statements made by witnesses like Merritt, Heironimus, DeAtley and Radford that shed light on Patterson and his life.
 Was he a cheat and a crook?
 Yes, that seems perfectly clear.
 He skimmed off other people and didn’t feel very guilty about it.
 Was he talented?
 Yes.
 In many ways.
 I think he was perfectly capable of pulling off a hoax.

 The story of the film is laid out as a contrived money-making venture.
 I see the case that way too.
 Bob Heironimus’ story sounds plausible.
 No story is air-tight.
 It’s been a long time and memory is fallible.
 The kicker for me is the William Roe story.
 This was first brought to my attention in Abominable Science but Long mentions it as “the script” to the Patterson film.
 And, indeed it is.